hyperleash/ucl_project/README.md

 # ICD-MSMN
-The offical implementation of "Code Synonyms Do Matter: Multiple Synonyms Matching Network for Automatic ICD Coding" [ACL 2022]
+Code for the UCL final project as part of MSc Data Science and Machine Learning.
+Code is extended from "Code Synonyms Do Matter: Multiple Synonyms Matching Network for Automatic ICD Coding" [ACL 2022] - https://github.com/GanjinZero/ICD-MSMN

 # Environment
-All codes are tested under Python 3.7, PyTorch 1.7.0.
-Need to install opt_einsum for einsum calculations.
-At least 32GB GPU are needed for training MIMIC-III full setting.

 # Dataset
-We only put several samples for each dataset.
-One need to obtain licences to download MIMIC-III dataset.
+In order to gain access to the MIMIC-III dataset, you first need to obtain a licence from PhysioNet: https://physionet.org/content/mimiciii/1.4/

 Once you obtain the MIMIC-III dataset, please follow [caml-mimic](https://github.com/jamesmullenbach/caml-mimic) to preprocess the dataset.
 You should obtain **train_full.csv**, **test_full.csv**, **dev_full.csv**, **train_50.csv**, **test_50.csv**, **dev_50.csv** after preprocessing.
 Please put them under **sample_data/mimic3**.